SayamAlt/Flight-Price-Prediction/README.md

 ### Research Questions

-The aim of our study is to answer the below research questions:
+The aim of this study is to answer the below research questions:

 a) Does the price vary with Airlines? <br>
 b) How is the price affected when tickets are bought just 1 or 2 days before departure? <br>